legend-exp/CAGE/controls/README.md

 ### Querying the database

+  **NOTE:** The `CAGE/examples` folder contains a routine **[sql_to_pandas.py](https://github.com/legend-exp/CAGE/blob/master/examples/sql_to_pandas.py)** which provides a few simple examples of reading the database in Python, and converting to Pandas/DataFrame formats, which is an excellent starting point for making custom plots and performing more complicated analyses.

   If the database is active, on `mjcenpa` you can use a web browser to navigate to **[localhost:3000](localhost:3000)**, or if you are on your laptop on the UW network, **[mjcenpa_ip_address]:3000** will work.

   From there, you can click "Ask a question" and "Native Query" to bring up a SQL interface that can display values from the database.